Ecoral360/ribuild/README.md

 ## Installation

-The installation of `ribuild` will need to install a compatible ribbit compiler (which is currently a fork of the original compiler).
+The `ribuild` installer will need to install a compatible ribbit compiler (which is currently a fork of the original compiler).

 To ensure a seemless installation and usage of `ribuild`, _you should not install the ribbit compiler yourself_ and let `ribuild` do it (the installation step will make `rsc` accessible,